EmeraldVoid/pokemon-challenges/Unova-Roulette.md

 6. **Pokémon Restrictions**
    - **No Legendary Pokémon** are allowed.
+   - When you are able to, your starter Pokémon must be traded for the generated team in the box.
+   - When a Pokémon on your team is knocked out, it must be boxed or released and cannot be replaced.
+   - When all 6 of the randomly generated Pokémon are knocked out, the run is over.

 ---

 ### Additional Notes

 - The challenge is designed for the **Unova region**, but it can be adapted to other regions with similar rules.
+- For higher difficulty, Pokémon types can be randomized.
+This is not recommended but is a fun twist you can add if you're feeling bold.
 - The difficulty can be adjusted by modifying move randomization, ability settings, or additional restrictions.

 ---